-.are there sufficiently Yes Use them accurate, existing estimates of food waste?
-Nο .are there sufficiently accurate Yes Scale it raw data from appropriately which food waste and use it estimates can be derived?
-No Undertake appropriate measurement of the food waste in considered sector / sub-set of a sector / waste stream / destination / etc.
+...are there sufficiently Yes accurate, existing Use them estimates of food waste?
+No ..are there sufficiently accurate Yes Scale it raw data from appropriately which food waste and use it estimates can be derived?
+No Undertake appropriate measurement of the food waste in considered sector / sub-set of a sector / waste stream /